 Over the last decade, SMU has achieved strong improvements in its academic profile, selectivity, retention, and graduation rates.
 Through careful strategy and innovation, SMU intends to broaden and strengthen its commitment to student success, diversity, and outcomes as well as to the communities of Dallas and North Texas.
 Academic research remains a cornerstone of the SMU mission. www.smu.edu/strategicplan

 About The Community

 The University has partnered with Scott Healy & Associates in managing and overseeing the entire search process.
-All applications and nominations must be sent electronically to:
+All applications and nominations should be sent electronically to:

 Scott Healy & Associates

-The search process is confidential and no references will be contacted without written permission from the candidate.
-Complete applications submitted by November 28, 2018, will be given priority consideration.
+Complete applications submitted by January 31, 2020, will be given priority consideration.
 The search will remain open until the position is filled.

 SMU will not discriminate in any program or activity on the basis of race, color, religion, national origin, sex, age, disability, genetic information, veteran status, sexual orientation, or gender identity and expression.
 The Executive Director for Access and Equity/Title IX Coordinator is designated to handle inquiries regarding nondiscrimination policies and may be reached at the Perkins Administration Building, Room 204, 6425 Boaz Lane, Dallas, TX 75205, 214-768-3601, email@example.com.